mspnp/aks-baseline/10-workload.md

-# Deploy the Workload (ASP.NET Core Docker web app)
+# Deploy the workload (ASP.NET Core Docker web app)

 The cluster now has an [Traefik configured with a TLS certificate](./09-secret-management-and-ingress-controller.md).
 The last step in the process is to deploy the workload, which will demonstrate the system's functions.